[Solved] Auto Lock Greyed Out on iPad & iPhone? 6 Easy Fixes (2025)

 Read on if you've encountered a similar problem on your iOS device.
 In this guide, we'll explore the possible reasons and offer steps to fix Auto-Lock greyed out on iPhone and iPad devices.
 If force restarts or settings resets haven't worked for you, we've got alternative solutions.
 Let's get started.

-Part 1: Why Is Auto-Lock Greyed Out on iOS Device?
+Part 1: Why is Auto-Lock Greyed Out on My iPad or iPhone?

 There are a few reasons why the Auto-Lock might be greyed out on your iPhone or iPad device, preventing you from adjusting the duration.
 Here are the most common culprits: